finlayconn-ai/webhooks-for-tella/PRIVACY.md

-# Privacy Policy for Tella to Webhook Extension
+# Privacy Policy for Webhooks for Tella Extension

 **Last Updated**: November 30, 2024

 ## Overview

-The Tella to Webhook extension ("the Extension") is committed to protecting your privacy.
+The Webhooks for Tella extension ("the Extension") is committed to protecting your privacy.
 This privacy policy explains how we handle your information.

 ## Information We Do NOT Collect